Raaastin/shatterpoint-helper/Readme.md

 # Copyright
 **I do not own** any picture, text, name or rule element that are displayed when running this application.
-Every images, names and rule elements are the property of their author, or AtomicMassGame (AMG), or LucasFilm (Ltd), or all at once.
+Every images, names and rule elements are the property of their author, or AtomicMassGame (AMG), or LucasFilm (Ltd), or Disney, or all at once.